JoaoIto/JoaoIto/README.md

 ## Hey!!
 I am Joao!😊

-- **Currently I am coding in JavaScript, but I pretend study Typescript, and JS frameworks for more projects!** 😉
+- **Currently I am coding in JavaScript, but I pretend study JS frameworks for more projects, and Java!** 😉
-- **Today I am studying JavaScript EMCASCRIPT6 and Typescript📚**
-- **I study in Federal Institute of Tocantins in Brazil** 🌔
+- **I study in Estadual University of Tocantins** 🌔
 - **I like games, codes, musics, live streams 💥**

  <div>